jts/ncov-tools/README.md

 # no_primers -- amplicons including overlaps but with primers removed
 # unique_amplicons -- distinct amplicons regions with primers and overlapping regions removed
 bed_type: unique_amplicons

-# offset for the amplicons and primers
-offset: 0

 # minimum completeness threshold for inclusion to the SNP tree plot, if no entry
 # is provided the default is set to 0.75